lhcb-bicocca/RICHGenerator/README.md

 )
 ```
 **Using default distributions & particle type proportions**

 To get events with distributions similar to LHCb RICH1 data, you can use the provided KDEs and a JSON file for particle type proportions.
 You can find the JSON file in the `distributions/` folder named `particle_type_proportions.json` and the log-momentum KDEs in the `distributions/log_momenta_kdes/` folder.
+KDEs for centers positions are also provided in the same `distributions/` folder.
 Here's how you can load all of them:

 ```python
 from rich_generator.dataset_utils import load_kde